MicrosoftDocs/sdk-api/sdk-api-src/content/iaccess/nf-iaccess-iaccesscontrol-grantaccessrights.md

 ### -param pAccessList [in]

-A pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/accctrl/ns-accctrl-actrl_alista">ACTRL_ACCESS</a> structure that contains an array of access lists for the object.
+A pointer to the [ACTRL_ACCESS](/windows/win32/api/accctrl/ns-accctrl-explicit_access_a)a> structure that contains an array of access lists for the object.

 ## -returns